ivanw314/sge-utils/SimpleSGEViz/README.md

 |---|---|
 | `target_rep` | Combined SGE target and replicate identifier (e.g. `CTCF_X10A_R1R4_D05`) |
 | `edit_rate` | Fractional library edit rate for that target/replicate |

+The header row is optional.
+If the file does not contain a header (or uses different column names), the pipeline assigns the column names `target_rep` and `edit_rate` in order automatically.

 The `target_rep` field is parsed as `{GENE}_X{target}_{rep}_{day}`.
 Replicate identifiers are mapped to display labels as follows: